I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-ksproperty_videocompression_getinfo_s.md

 Indicates the number of discrete compression quality settings the device supports.

-`Property`

-Specifies an initialized <a href="https://msdn.microsoft.com/library/windows/hardware/ff564262">KSPROPERTY</a> structure that describes the property set, property ID, and request type.

-`StreamIndex`

-Specifies the zero-based index of the stream being queried.
+`Capabilities`

+Specifies the compression capabilities of the device.
+This member can be one or more (logically ORed) of the values from the <a href="..\ksmedia\ne-ksmedia-ks_compressioncaps.md">KS_CompressionCaps</a> enumeration.

 ## Requirements